ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 }
 ~~~

+A PkixAttestation message is composed of a protected section known as the To-Be-Signed or TBS.
+The integrity of the To-Be-Signed section is ensured with one or multiple cryptographic signatures over the content of the section.
+There is a provision to carry the X.509 certificates supporting the signature(s).

+The TBS section is composed of a version number, to ensure future extensibility, and a number of reported entities. .

 For compliance with this specification, `TbsPkixAttestation.version` MUST be `1`.
 This envelope format is not extensible; future specifications which make compatibility-breaking changes MUST increment the version number.